What is a café-au-lait macule?

 Isolated café-au-lait macules are invariably solitary.
-More than 3 in a Caucasian or more than 5 in an African American are uncommon and should lead to systemic evaluation, referral and/or close follow-up.
+More than 3 in a Caucasian or more than 5 in an African American are uncommon and should lead to systemic evaluation, referral, and close follow-up.

 The brown colour of a café-au-lait macule is due to a pigment called melanin, which is produced in the skin by cells called melanocytes.